 The general rule in medicine, and certainly one that I have professed in the many years of offering non-surgical options to joint pain, is that non-surgical options or conservative care should always be tried first, and, only when these treatments fail, should surgery be explored as a final option.
 Typically the traditional non-surgical methods of treating degenerative knee and hip pain include ice, rest, immobilizing the joint with tape, braces, splints, and anti-inflammatory medications, etc. Weight loss is always recommended as the hips and knees are weight-bearing joints, any weight loss will help reducing pain and pressure on the joints.
 I have written an article on the benefits of weight loss on knee pain.
 Please see Weight loss can be a knee replacement alternative treatment.
-Eventually injection treatments may be offered, I explain these in my articles: Research comparing different types of knee injections and How much cortisone can I get in my knee?
-Are there alternatives to cortisone?
+Eventually injection treatments may be offered.

 There is much research on the benefits of physical therapy and exercise either to help delay a knee or hip replacement, or in the helping of recovery after the joint replacement.
 In the knee the targeted areas for strengthening are the hamstrings and quadriceps.
 However physical therapy and exercise may not help prevent knee pain, back pain, and hip pain after knee replacement.

 So why are people, some who want to avoid joint replacement, avoiding exercise and physical therapy?

 The most common reasons for refusing physical therapy were “surgery is inevitable” (44%) and “unlikely to improve pain” (29%).